How to Apply

-Applicants who submit all of the required materials listed below will have their application reviewed after the application deadline.
+Applicants who submit all of the required materials listed below will have their application reviewed by our admissions committee.

 This statement is a very important part of your application.
 Use the following prompts to guide the writing of your personal statement.
 The personal statement should be 1-2 pages (1.5” spacing)

 - Why are you interested in the MHA program at the University of Illinois?

 - How will the education and skills you gain from the MHA program help you meet your academic and professional career goals?

 - Describe any previous health administration-related experience including volunteer time, paid work, internships, coursework, and pertinent training.

 - Share unique personal qualities, characteristics, and/or skills you believe will enable you to be successful in the program.

 - If desired, share information to explain anything unusual in your transcripts or résumé.